 Alternatively, you could take ferries to Zeebrugge - 1620km, Hook of Holland - 1675km or Caen - 1638km

-Sun loungers are plentiful, however if you come to the pools around lunchtime you may struggle to get one in high season.
+Sun loungers are plentiful, although if you head to the pool around lunchtime during high season, you may struggle to find one available.

-The pool areas are well supervised with lifeguards and kept clean.
-There is also toilet and changing facilities by the pool side.
+The pool areas are well supervised by lifeguards and kept clean, with toilet and changing facilities located nearby.

 Whilst we were there, most nights there were musicians in the courtyard area where the bar and restaurant are located.